ingmarboeschen/tableParser/README.md

 # tableParser (prototype)
-Converts HTML-tables and character matrices into a text vector and extracts statistical standard results
+Converts HTML-tables and character matrices into a text vector and extracts and checks statistical standard test results.

 The package contains several functions to extract, unify and parse content from scientific tables into a human readable text format by simulating the experience of a screen reader for visually impaired users.
 It can process HTML-encoded tables, as well as native R character matrices.
 The functions *table2matrix()*, *table2text()* and *table2stats()* can be applied on documents in HTML, HML, XML, CERMXML, as well as DOCX and PDF file format.
 The table extraction from DOCX files is performed with the function *docx2matrix()*, tables in PDF documents are extracted with the 'tabulapdf' package.